Skip to main content.

 Bone tumor ablation

 Bone tumor ablation (BTA) is a minimally invasive procedure for treating painful bone tumors.
-As Stryker's first Interventional Oncology technology, OptaBlate helps optimize aspects of the procedure—from set-up to ablation.
+As Stryker's first Interventional Oncology technology, OptaBlate is designed to help optimize aspects of the procedure—from set-up to ablation.

-• Treatment of two vertebral body levels at once using a bipedicular approach
+• Treatment of two vertebral body levels at once using a bipedicular or unipedicular curved approach

-• Microinfusion technology, which keeps the zone hydrated and is designed to reduce impedance errors and prevent charring2
+• Microinfusion technology, which is designed to keep the zone hydrated and is designed to reduce impedance errors and prevent charring1

 Contact a Rep